What You Need To Do Now To Save On Expensive Repairs Later

 Having a properly functioning heating system is critical in the cold winter months.
 Here are some items that you definitely need to put on your checklist.

-• Inspect The System
+- Inspect The System

 Scheduling regular maintenance of your HVAC system should be a top priority.
-To save yourself plenty of aggravation, ensure that your heating system is working properly by having it inspected by a professional before the coldest days of winter arrive.
+To save yourself plenty of aggravation, ensure that your heating system is working properly by having it inspected by a professional before the coldest days of winter arrive. - Change or Clean the Filters

 Dirty filters reduce the performance of your HVAC system and lower the air quality inside your home.
 Filters should be changed or cleaned every 3 months.
-Check out subscription services that will send you new filters on a regular basis so you don't have to remember to buy them.
+Check out subscription services that will send you new filters on a regular basis so you don't have to remember to buy them. - Clean the Humidifier

 Clean your whole-house humidifier and change the evaporator pad.
-A properly working humidifier will mitigate too much dryness in the air and keep your home comfortable.
+A properly working humidifier will mitigate too much dryness in the air and keep your home comfortable. - Install a Programmable Thermostat

 A programmable thermostat can save you a considerable amount on your energy bills throughout the year.
 Program it to automatically raise the temperature at predetermined times when you want your home to be toasty warm.
 And, set the temperature to be lowered during the day when you are away at work and again at night while you are sleeping for maximum cost savings.